arnold2957/wvd/README.en.md

     - Skill Enable: Disable system Auto-battle, check "Crowd Control", "Powerful Single-target", and "AOE".
     - Recommended to check 'Skip **Post-chest-opening** Recovery', "Enable Inn Rest".
     - The threat of the Gorgons lies in their ability to swap front/back row positions and Petrifying Breath.
 High Evasion Priest counters position swaps, and a formation with only front row characters also counters swaps.
 As for Petrifying Breath, the high-Evasion Priest can handle it.
-    - Reference Team: Warrior Mask upper left, Priest Yeka upper center, Warrior Princess upper right, Sleep Mage lower center.
+    - Reference Team: Warrior Mask front left, Priest Yeka front center, Warrior Lana front right, Sheliri back center.
-    - Variant Team: Priest Mask upper left, Warrior Elisa upper center, Warrior Princess upper right, Priest Yeka lower center.
+    - Variant Team: Priest Mask front left, Warrior Elisa front center, Warrior Lana front right, Priest Yeka back center.
         - Use Priest Yeka's Secret Arts as the Mage's AoE.
 With Elisa's Aura, damage is sufficient.
         - Elisa stands in front of Yeka, needs Evasion.
 But due to double Aura, damage is sufficient.
 #### Sand Shadow Cave:
 - The inn for this quest is the Fortress.
 Ensure the Fortress is visible.
 - Not recommended to use the script without completing the 2nd playthrough.
 - Note: This quest requires **completing the 2nd playthrough and obtaining the Disarm Trap knowledge**.
 Obtain the knowledge from the boss room after the 2nd playthrough to learn how to disable traps.
-- Note: **The hidden areas in the lower left and right corners of the 1F map are very easy to miss**.
+- Note: **The hidden areas in the lower left and right corners of the 1F map are very very easy to miss**.
 Check Gamerch to confirm the map is fully explored: [Guide](https://gamerch.com/wizardry-daphne/928695), and [Map](https://cdn.gamerch.com/resize/eyJidWNrZXQiOiJnYW1lcmNoLWltZy1jb250ZW50cyIsImtleSI6Indpa2lcLzQ3MTRcL2VudHJ5XC9DVGJLWWRESy5qcGciLCJlZGl0cyI6eyJ0b0Zvcm1hdCI6IndlYnAiLCJqcGVnIjp7InF1YWxpdHkiOjg1fX19)
 - Currently, three versions are provided:
     - 1F Backtrack Gold Chest Farming.
 Process: Backtrack -> Two Ninjas -> Three Gold Chests -> Other Chests.
     - Monster Farming.
 A route that passes through 7 monsters, triggering about 5 battles per run on average.